GuillaumePv/pin_surrogate_model/README.md

-If you find a bug or would like to request a feature, please [report it with the issue tracker.](https://github.com/GuillaumePv/pin_surrogate_model/issues) If you'd like to contribute to StereoVision, feel free to [fork it on GitHub.](https://github.com/GuillaumePv/pin_surrogate_model)
+If you find a bug or would like to request a feature, please [report it with the issue tracker.](https://github.com/GuillaumePv/pin_surrogate_model/issues) If you'd like to contribute to this project, feel free to [fork it on GitHub.](https://github.com/GuillaumePv/pin_surrogate_model)